 Credit cards and ATMs

 In major cities, credit cards are accepted just about anywhere, including shops, hotels and restaurants.
-Expats should, however, not be surprised if they're asked to present some form of identification before they can pay with a credit card.
+Don’t be surprised if you’re asked to present some form of identification before you can pay with a credit card.
 In smaller towns, places that accept credit cards may be few and far between.
 Similarly, ATMs are easy to find in big cities but can be scarce in smaller towns.

 Some ATMs only offer withdrawals at certain hours of the day or place a limit on withdrawal amounts at night for safety reasons.
-Expats should always be aware of their surroundings while using an ATM and be wary of anyone loitering close by.
+Always be aware of your surroundings while using an ATM, and be wary of anyone loitering close by.

 Taxes in Colombia

 Tax in Colombia is either deducted monthly from a salary or paid in an annual tax return.
-Tax return submissions usually close around April or May each year, and there is a penalty for filing tax returns late.
+For individuals, tax return deadlines run from August to October each year, with specific dates based on the last digits of one’s tax identification number.
+There is a penalty for filing tax returns late.

-Due to the complexity of expat taxes, we recommend hiring an experienced expat tax professional for guidance.
+Due to the tricky nature of expat taxes, we recommend hiring an experienced expat tax professional for guidance.

 Expat Health Insurance